yanisz07/TimelessJourneys/Individual reports/Maurice_Constantin_Matar_README.md

 Week 5 Summary:
 This week, I started working on the developement of items, specifically on how to link them to the already developped inventory.
 The item I'm developping is a sword, an item in the class of melee items.

+Week 6 Summary:
+This week, I continued working on the developpement of items.
+Moreover, I was able to make appear an icon in the inventory.